-Ben Baughman, Ph.D., is an Associate Professor and Director of the Applied Intelligence program at Gannon University.
-After 15 years (1998-2013) with the Raleigh Police Department (RPD), Ben moved back to the United Kingdom (UK) to complete his Ph.D. in Investigative Psychology under the formidable supervision of Professor David V. Canter.
-Throughout Ben’s career in law enforcement, he served in a multitude of capacities such as an Officer, Hostage Negotiator, Crime Analyst, Detective, and Sergeant.
+Ben Baughman, Ph.D., is the Director and an Associate Professor of the Applied Intelligence program at Gannon University.
+After 15 years (1998-2013) with the Raleigh Police Department (RPD), Ben moved back to the United Kingdom (UK) to complete his Ph.D. in Investigative Psychology under the formidable supervision of Dr. David V. Canter .
+Dr. Canter is internationally known for introducing scientific psychology into ‘offender profiling’ and developing the field of Investigative Psychology.
+Throughout Dr. Ben Baughman’s career in law enforcement, he served in a multitude of capacities such as a Crime Analyst, Hostage Negotiator, Detective, and Sergeant over Raleigh’s Intelligence Center.
 In 2013, Ben joined the North Carolina Justice Academy (NCJA) to utilize his experience, academic focus, and research skills to write and deliver training (mandatory and in-service) to police officers.
-He has subsequently instructed officers in a multitude of areas such as investigating sexual deviant behavior, hostage negotiations, improving decision-making skills, de-escalation techniques, and leadership courses.
-Prior to joining Gannon University, he was the Director and an Assistant Professor of the Criminal Justice & Homeland Security program at Cazenovia College.
+He has subsequently instructed officers in a multitude of areas such as investigating sexual deviant behavior and related crimes, hostage negotiations, improving decision-making skills, de-escalation techniques, and leadership courses.
+Prior to joining Gannon, he taught Criminal Justice and Homeland Security at Cazenovia College (2020 to 2022) and Intelligence Studies at Mercyhurst University (2017-2020).